santinofarinella/Data-Analyst-Nanodegree/P4 - Explore and Summarize Data/README.md

 P4 - Explore and Summarize Data

-Use R and apply exploratory data analysis techniques to explore a selected data set for distributions, outliers, and relationships.
+We will R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.